 THE WAY THINGS ARE

-This is the nature of real life.
-We spend years developing an ego or self identify, and then it dissolves.
-Dissolution is often difficult.
-That does not mean that the old ego self is bad, but that it is just too small to contain infinite joy, patience and love.
-These old lives, like the seed that contains the flower, must break apart in the soil of suffering and grow into the light of an expanded soul.
-This is the way of life for humans on a planet of soul-making.
+This is the nature of soul-making life.
+We spend years developing an ego or self identify, and then it must dissolve.
+Dissolution is almost always difficult.
+This does not mean that the old ego self is bad, but that it is just too small to contain infinite joy, patience and love that we may become.
+My old life, like the seed that contains the flower, must break apart in the soil of suffering and grow into the light of an expanded soul.
+This is the way for humans on a planet of soul-making.
 This point of view is true positive thinking when it comes to pain.
 We do not deny pain, but we affirm it is a means to an end.
 Times of great sorrow contain the potential to be times of great transformation.
 But in order for transformation to happen we must go deep, to the very roots of our pain, and experience it as it is, without blame or self-pity.
+To know this makes the process easier than to resist it, or to think it ought be different.
+M. Scott Peck began his book, The Road Less Traveled, by observing that "Life is difficult," and then paradoxically adds that, "once we realize that life is difficult, it becomes less difficult."